tommaso-caputi/voting-DAPP/README.md

 # Voting-DAPP
-Voting DAPP with html page for vote and candidate
+Voting DAPP for vote and candidate

 ## Screenshot